PerfsolTech/EPGView/README.md

 ![EPG View](https://github.com/PerfsolTech/EPGView/blob/main/epg_image.png?raw=true)

-EPG View Android Library is a powerful tool for creating TV schedule (EPG) viewing interfaces on Android TV and mobile devices based on RecyclerView and makes it easy to efficiently display large sets of data.
+EPG View Android Library is a powerful tool for creating TV schedule (EPG) viewing interfaces on Android TV and mobile devices based on RecyclerView.
+It makes it easy to display large sets of data efficiently.
 It provides a simple and flexible way to display and manage TV channel schedules, allowing users to browse available programs and set reminders easily.

 ## Features